-For a better understanding of Campaign built-in tables and their interaction, refer to this section section.
+For a better understanding of Campaign built-in tables and how they relate to each other, refer to this section.

 Adobe Campaign is a powerful cross-channel campaign management system that can help you align your online and offline strategies to create personalized customer experiences.

 While most email service providers are communicating to customers via a list-centric approach, Adobe Campaign relies on a relational database in order to leverage a broader view of the customers and their attributes.

 To access the description of each table, go to Admin > Configuration > Data schemas, select a resource from the list and click the Documentation tab.

 What data should be sent to Adobe Campaign?
 It is critical to determine the data required for your marketing activities.

 Adobe Campaign is neither a data warehouse nor a reporting tool.
 Therefore, do not try to import all possible customers and their associated information into Adobe Campaign, or import data which will only be used to build reports.

 To make the decision whether an attribute would be needed or not in Adobe Campaign, ask yourself if it would fall under one of these categories: